-When it comes time to implement Inventory Management and Accounting Software, your business will need to make the decision between a cloud-based implementation or on-premises.
-Depending on your specific business processes, one method may be significantly better and more cost effective.
-This eBook explores both options, providing you with insight into the differences, upfront costs and total cost of ownership so that you can make the right decision.
+When it comes time to implement Inventory Management and Accounting Software, more and more small to medium size businesses are choosing cloud-based options...and for good reason.
+Although on-premises does not include monthly license fees, there are still significant costs associated with maintaining your own hardware and servers.
+It is these costs that are sometimes overlooked during the software research phase.
+This eBook explores both options, providing you with insight into the differences, breaking down the upfront costs, on-going costs and total cost of ownership so that you can make the right decision.
 Learn more about:

 "2 years ago, we had a major issue where our computer server went down and we were unable to get most of those files back.
 Blue Link allowed us to host our information and our system on their server in their office.
 For 2 months we had constant support from the Blue Link team to ensure that we could continue to run our business."